This is the multi-page printable view of this section. Click here to print.

 Umount

-• Check the disk status
+• Check disk status

 Umount

-2 - Using Snapshots
+2 - Use Snapshot

 Create Snapshot

-3. Block Storage(BM) List page, click the resource to create a snapshot.
+3. Click the resource to create a snapshot on the Block Storage(BM) List page.
 Navigate to the Block Storage(BM) Details page.

-4. Snapshot Capacity Check the setting status of the item.
+4. Check the setting status of the Snapshot Capacity item.

 7. Click the Snapshot List page.
-Go to the Block Storage(BM) Snapshot list page.
+You will be taken to the Block Storage(BM) Snapshot list page.

 8. Check the generated snapshot.